stackblitz/docs/docs/platform/webcontainers/browser-config.md

 ### Previews in a separate tab {#firefox-preview-separate-tab}

 Previews opened in a separate tab are not connected by default to the editor and require an extra step.
-You usually get prompted to click a button to do that.
+To complete this step, you are usually prompted to click a button.

-You can have it done automatically by modifying your popups settings, [about:preferences#privacy](about:preferences#privacy), with the following exception:
+This can happen automatically if your popups settings, [about:preferences#privacy](about:preferences#privacy), are adjusted with the following exception:

 ```
 https://webcontainer.io